-The history behind a timeless trend, and how to do winged eyeliner that suits your eye shapePosted on March 13, 2020 Written by: 100% PURE ®
+The history behind a timeless trend, and how to do winged eyeliner look that suits your eye shapePosted on March 13, 2020 Written by: 100% PURE ®

 Are you a bold risk-taker, or a sucker for the classics?
 No matter your preferred aesthetic, there’s one beauty look sure to unite us all: winged eyeliner.